-An active member of Atlantic Canada’s building design, construction and project management community, he currently serves as a Board member and President for the Design and Construction Institute of Nova Scotia.
-In addition, he also serves as a Board member for Live Art Dance, Atlantic Canada’s leading presenter of contemporary dance and is immediate Past-President of Ashburn Golf Club.
+An active member of Atlantic Canada’s building design, construction and project management community, he has served as a Board member and President of the Design and Construction Institute of Nova Scotia.
+Stephen has also served on numerous other Boards including the Canadian Cancer Society – Nova Scotia Division, Live Art Dance and is a past-President of Ashburn Golf Club.

 Angela was born, raised, and has spent most of her life in Nova Scotia.
 She graduated from St. Mary’s University with a Masters in Industrial/Organizational Psychology and holds the Certified Human Resources Professional designation.

 For the last 7 years, Angela’s day-to-day focus has been the realm of HR, encompassing a broad range of employee and leadership needs.
 Her current role is with Lindsay Construction in Dartmouth, and she previously held roles with Sobeys Head Office in Stellarton.

 Angela developed ties to Habitat during her involvement with Lindsay Construction’s build.
 As a result of that experience, she strongly believes in Habitat and is really excited to contribute to the organization’s success.